PaulBrasfield/Dice-Game/README.md

 ### Installing

 ```
-Click on 'Clone or Download' in the top right
+Click on 'Code' in the top right
 ```

 ```